Jagerfield/Android-Utilities-Library/README.md

      }
 ```

-- For SDK >= M, if you want to let the library to show the user a dialog to manage missing permissions, the use this code:
+- For SDK >= M, if you want to let the library to show the user a dialog to manage missing permissions, then use this code:

 ```
 @Override